 Students who are not eligible to participate in the housing process:

-- Incoming first-year students
+- Incoming first-year students (housing is guaranteed through the Admissions process)

 - Students who currently live off campus at University Park